Skip to content

 Contribution Guide

 Contributions are always welcome, no matter how large or small!
-Here we summarize some general guidelines on how you can get involved in the SSM project.
+Here we summarize some general guidelines on how you can get involved in the Squirrel Servers Manager (SSM) project.

 We need your help!
-If you found a bug, it's best to create an issue and follow the template we've created for you.
-Afterwards, create a Pull Request that replicates the issue using a test.
+If you find a bug, it's best to create an issue and follow the template we've created.
+Afterwards, create a pull request that replicates the issue using a test.

 Developing SSM Server

-In server, we use vitest unit tests for test coverage (in ./server/src/tests).
+In the server, we use Vitest unit tests for test coverage (located in ./server/src/tests).
 Reference

 Submitting Contributions